Maʻiki Aiu Lake

-Margaret Maiki Souza Aiu Lake (28 May 1925 – 19 June 1984) was a hula dancer, kumu hula, song composer^, hula instructor, Master Kumu Hula and influential figure* in the second Hawaiian Renaissance because of her revolutionary teaching/methodology techniques.
-She was recognized as "Mother of the Hawaiian Renaissance."
-Many of her students became noted teachers themselves, making her the "most important hula teacher of the 20th century."--- *In 2005 Honolulu Magazine named her one of the 100 most influential people of Hawai'i.--- ^She, along with her Uncle Claude Malani, composed her beloved "Aloha Kaua'i" - a mele for the gracious people of the Garden Isle, who welcomed her when she performed weekends at nightclubs there during her youth.
+Margaret Ma'iki Souza Aiu Lake (28 May 1925 – 19 June 1984) was a hula dancer, master kumu hula, composer, and influential figure in the second Hawaiian Renaissance.
+She was recognized as "Mother of the Hawaiian Renaissance" because of her revolutionary teaching and methodology.
+Many of her students became noted teachers themselves, making her the "most important hula teacher of the 20th century."
+In 2005, Honolulu Magazine named her one of the 100 most influential people of Hawai'i.

+She, along with her Uncle Claude Malani, composed her beloved "Aloha Kaua'i" - a mele for the gracious people of the Garden Isle, who welcomed her when she performed weekends at nightclubs there during her youth.
 She did not, at the time, know of any family or friends living on the island.
 Also, she describes her love for Kaua'i's natural beauty and the fragrant mokihana berries woven into lei with maile lau li'i (fragrant small leaf maile).